Nitish Kumar (cricketer)

-Nitish Roenik Kumar (born 21 May 1994) is a Canadian cricketer who was the former captain of the national team.
+Nitish Roenik Kumar (born 21 May 1994) is a Canadian-born cricketer who currently plays for the United States national cricket team.

+Kumar is a former captain of the Canada national cricket team.
 Kumar was appointed as the national men's team captain in October 2016 at the age of 22.
 He bats right-handed and bowls right-arm off spin.
 After representing the country at the 2010 Under-19 World Cup in January, Kumar made his One Day International debut the following month, becoming the second-youngest player in the history of ODIs.
 When Canada participated in the 2011 World Cup Kumar became the youngest player to feature in the tournament.
-He played his first Twenty20 International in March 2012.
+He played his first Twenty20 International in March 2012, against the Netherlands.
+After last representing Canada in 2019, Kumar made his international debut for the United States national cricket team in April 2024.